reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 }
 ```

-Make sure to add the following dependency when using the stack name approach:
+We also need to make sure to add the following dependency when using the stack name approach:

 ```groovy
 implementation 'com.amazonaws:aws-java-sdk-cloudformation'
 ```

+Spring Cloud AWS uses this dependency to retrieve the Cloudformation stack details at the time of application startup.

 ## How Does Spring Cloud AWS Configure the `CacheManager`?